contains the active ingredient ramipril

 Depending on your response, your doctor may adjust the dose.

-If two capsules are prescribed, your doctor may want you to take both of them together or at different times.
-This will depend
+If two capsules are prescribed, your doctor may want you to take both together or

 How to take it

 The capsules should be swallowed whole with plenty of fluid.

 When to take it

 Take your medicine at about the same time each day.

 Taking it at the same time each day will have the best effect.
 It will also help you

 It does not matter if you take this medicine before or after food.

 How long to take it